 The Riches from Conquests Allowed for Tax Free Living

-By 167 B.C. the Republic had enriched itself greatly through a series of conquests.
-Gains such as the silver and gold mines in Spain created an excellent source of revenue for the state, and a much larger tax base through its provincial residents.
-By this time, Rome no longer needed to levy a tax against its citizens in Italy and looked only to the provinces for collections.
+By 167 BC, the Republic had enriched itself greatly through a series of conquests.
+Gains such as the silver and gold mines in Hispania created an excellent source of revenue for the state, and a much larger tax base through its provincial residents.
+By this time, Rome no longer needed to levy a tax against its citizens and looked only to the provinces for collections.

 With expansion, Roman censors found that accurate census taking in the provinces was a difficult task at best.
 To ease the strain, taxes were assessed as a tithe on entire communities rather than on individuals.
 Tax assessments in these communities fell under the jurisdiction of Provincial governors and various local magistrates, using rules similar to the old system.

 Tax farmers (Publicani) were used to collect these taxes from the provincials.
 Rome, in eliminating its own burden for this process, would put the collection of taxes up for auction every few years.
 The Publicani would bid for the right to collect in particular regions, and pay the state in advance of this collection.
 These payments were, in effect, loans to the state and Rome was required to pay interest back to the Publicani.
 As an offset, the Publicani had the individual responsibility of converting properties and goods collected into coinage, alleviating this hardship from the treasury.
 In the end, the collectors would keep anything in excess of what they bid plus the interest due from the treasury; with the risk being that they might not collect as much as they originally bid.